chadrehm/pythonFinal/README.md

 # pythonFinal

 If using Raspberry Pi 2 and the Pi Camera this file makes work with the pi camera trivial.
 There is a menu of options to select from.
+The Program was writen for Python 2.

 ### User Menu